There is a lot of talking around banner design and banner advertising. In this article, we will show you how banner advertising works.

 3. Who is your audience – Understanding who you want to advertise to will help you create a better banner ad campaign.
 Because you will know their needs and you will know how to design the banner ad to get noticed by them.

 Banner advertising can be a real deal for your business if you know how to optimize it and get the best out of it.
-There are brands like AirBnb, Wall Mart or Time Magazine who use banner advertising and see an increase in their business.
+There are brands like Airbnb, Wall-Mart, or Time Magazine that use banner advertising and see an increase in their business.

 Here are a few ideas and tactics that will help you understand how banner advertising works.